Paul Merker: Trades union activity and left-wing politics

-In 1918 he joined the Independent Social Democratic Party of Germany (USDP / Unabhängige Sozialdemokratische Partei Deutschlands), and in 1920 he joined the Communist Party (KPD / Kommunistische Partei Deutschlands).
-Till 1922 he worked as a trades union official.
+In 1918 he joined the Independent Social Democratic Party of Germany (USPD), and in 1920 he joined the Communist Party of Germany (KPD).
+Until 1922 he worked as a trades union official.

-Between 1923 and 1924 he served as the Communist Party regional secretary for the West Saxony district, and from 1924 till 1932 he was a deputy in the Prussian regional legislative assembly.
-From 1927 till 1930, and again between 1934 and 1945, he was a member of the Communist Party's Central Committee and Politburo.
+Between 1923 and 1924 he served as the KPD regional secretary for the West Saxony district, and from 1924 till 1932 he was a deputy in the Prussian regional legislative assembly.
+From 1927 till 1930, and again between 1934 and 1945, he was a member of the KPD Central Committee and Politburo.
 As before, during the later 1920s the focus of his work was on the trades union section of the party.
 From 1929 he held the position of National Leader of Revolutionary Trades Union opposition RGO".

-Paul Merker was dismissed from the Politburo and from the Central Committee of the German Communist Party in April 1930 on account of his "extremist left-wing deviations" ("linksopportunistischer Abweichungen").
+Merker was dismissed from the Central Committee and Politburo in April 1930 on account of his "extremist left-wing deviations" ("linksopportunistischer Abweichungen").
 This happened after criticism from the influential Central Committee member Hermann Remmele, published in "Die Internationale", of the "ultra-left excesses of Social fascism" which Merker represented.
 He was also obliged to surrender his leadership of the RGO in favour of Fritz Emrich.
 Merker now occupied second tier positions in the party and in 1931 was made available to the Communist International, which prepared the way for a period working outside Germany.

-The USA, the Soviet Union and a return to The Party
+The United States, the Soviet Union, and a return to the party

 Between March 1931 and May 1933 Merker's services were contracted to the Comintern.
 He worked in the United States, using the cover name "Max Fischer", as an advisor to the Communist Party there.
 In the summer of 1933 he relocated to Leningrad.
 At the start of 1934 he returned to Germany to work illegally, and resumed active membership of the (by now illegal) Revolutionary Trades Union opposition (RGO)".
 Between 1934 and 1935 he was a member of the illegal Berlin regional leadership of the Communist Party in succession to Philipp Daub.
-Between 1935 and 1939 Merker was again elected to the Central Committee and Politburo of the German Communist Party (KPD) although the party itself had been banned in German since 1933.
+Between 1935 and 1939 Merker was again elected to the KPD Central Committee and Politburo although the party itself had been banned in Germany since 1933.